dafliper911/dafliper911/README.md

-so it me younes under the name of "dafliper911" i like to code any thing but not java or js i some times game on my mac (13inch macbook air ) and thats all
+so it me younes under the name of "dafliper911" i like to code im currently learning python i some tmes game on my Thinkpad L15 gen1

+              and thats all